home-assistant/home-assistant.io/source/_components/sensor.sabnzbd.markdown

 ---
 layout: page
-title: "SABnzbd"
+title: "SABnzbd Sensor"
-description: "Instructions how to integrate SABnzbd within Home Assistant."
+description: "Instructions on how to integrate SABnzbd with Home Assistant."
 date: 2015-03-23 19:59
 sidebar: true
 comments: false